TZstatsADS/Spring2019-Proj2-grp13/README.md

 **Xueqi Ren** works on Fares panel with Jingwen Wang, including cleaning data and plotting carrier Gantt Chart in the Fares panel.

+**Yu Yao** works on Customer Satisfaction Panel with Xishi Chen, including cleaning and visualising data in the Customer Satisfaction Panel.

 ## Project Demonstration:

 + Interactive Map: